woocommerce/woocommerce-gateway-stripe/readme.txt

 = 4.0.6 - 2018-xx-xx =
 * Fix - A WC 2.6 backwards compat issue with function from WC 3.0.
 * Fix - Subs renewal sometimes failed due to parameters being different.
+* Fix - Stripe accepts only NO for Norwegian language on Stripe Checkout.
 * Tweak - Pre checkout validation now happens only with Stripe Modal.

 = 4.0.5 - 2018-02-02 =